iamc/OMD-hands-on/OMD-tutorial-en.rst

 configuration files with a very clean, documented interface.

 Check_MK configuration files lay under ``~/etc/check_mk``, being ``~`` the home of the user corresponding to the OMD *site*.
-Check_MK reads the configuration files there and generates the corresponding nagios configuration files.
+Check_MK reads the ``.mk`` configuration files there and generates the corresponding nagios configuration files.
 When requested to do it, of course!

 Check_MK first reads the ``~/etc/check_mk/main.mk`` file, and then all the ``.mk`` files under ``~/etc/check_mk/conf.d``.
 The configuration files syntax